Chong1455/Memorable-Places/README.md

 # How to use
 1. Clone this repo
-2. Run th app on an Android Virtual Device (AVD) in Android Studio to view the app.
+2. Run the app on an Android Virtual Device (AVD) in Android Studio to view the app.